bvr/bvr.github.io/_posts/2024-11-10-re-placeholders.md

 id: 3   label: Checkbox
 ```

-If I want to create mapping between label and the id, I can use something like this:
+The goal was to create a mapping between `label` and `id`.
+Solution can look like this:

 ```perl
 my %label_to_id = ();